Vietnam.vn - Nền tảng quảng bá Việt Nam

 Knee pain relief

-A 2016 study by Daegu University (South Korea) with 33 participants showed that walking backwards requires taking short and frequent steps.
+A 2016 study by Daegu University (South Korea), with 33 participants, showed that walking backwards requires taking short and frequent steps.
 This mechanism puts less pressure on the knee joint, patella and stimulates the muscles in the lower limbs, knee joints and quadriceps, thereby reducing knee pain.
-According to scientists, this exercise has no side effects on the body and does not require any special tools or equipment.
+According to scientists , this exercise has no side effects on the body and does not require any special tools or equipment.

 People can walk backwards anywhere.
 Treadmills are a great option to avoid tripping and stay safe.
 Start with a speed of 0.5 miles per hour at first and increase as your body gets used to it.

 During the exercise, you need to keep your posture straight, take even steps, and have the same length of steps.
 You should keep your mind stable, avoid looking at your phone or listening to music while exercising.
-If you practice walking backwards outdoors, you can combine both walking forward and backward by walking 10 steps forward, then 9 steps back for better results.
+If you practice walking backwards outdoors, you can combine both forward and backward walking by taking 10 steps forward, then 9 steps back for better results.
 People with balance problems or limited mobility should consult a doctor before doing this.

 Huyen My (According to Health, Live Strong )

-Readers ask questions about bone and joint diseases here for doctors to answer |
+Readers ask questions about bone and joint diseases here for doctors to answer

 Source link